Blšanka: Bodies of water

 There are 257 bodies of water in the basin area.
 The largest of them is the Blatno fishpond with an area of 30 ha.
 There are no fishponds or reservoirs built directly on the Blšanka.

-Settlements
+Course

 There are no notable settlements on the river.
 The largest settlement on the Blšanka is the town of Kryry.
 The river flows through the Hradiště Military Training Area and through the municipal territories of Valeč, Lubenec, Vroutek, Kryry, Očihov, Blšany, Libořice, Měcholupy, Holedeč, Liběšice and Zálužice.

 Use

 Trout fishing is allowed in a 22.66 km long section on the upper course.

 Floods

 The largest floods on the Blšanka (monitored since 1905) were in 1956, when the water level rose to 280 cm.
 The most devastating flash floods were in 1872, when they killed over 100 people.